Vision of Ezra

-The Vision of Ezra is an ancient apocryphal text purportedly written by the biblical scribe Ezra.
+The Vision of Ezra (Visio Beati Esdrae, "Vision of the Blessed Ezra") is an ancient apocryphal text purportedly written by the biblical scribe Ezra.
 The earliest surviving manuscripts, composed in Latin, date to the 11th century AD, although textual peculiarities strongly suggest that the text was originally written in Greek.
 Like the Greek Apocalypse of Ezra, the work is clearly Christian, and features several apostles being seen in heaven.
 However, the text is significantly shorter than the Apocalypse.